Hudson Hawk: Betty Jo Biarski? I can get you an address on that if you want.

 - In one episode of Human Target, Chance's ex-girlfriend's husband is captured by a ruthless South American dictator, and she comes up with a plan to kidnap the kidnapper's brother and set up a Prisoner Exchange.
 The kidnapping plan is successful, but it turns out the dictator doesn't really want his brother back very much.

 - A Horrible Histories sketch has a Saxon woman abducted by a kidnapper and held for ransom.
-The husband offers to buy her back...for half a penny, because he's legally obligated to try and buy her back.
+The husband offers to buy her back... for half a penny, because he's legally obligated to, at minimum, try and buy her back.
 He hopes the kidnapper will reject his offer so he can remarry, but the kidnapper ends up finding the kidnapped woman so annoying he accepts the half a penny.

 - Subverted on Primeval: Lester tells Helen that she can shoot Christine if she wants to.
 But he almost immediately instructs his men to lower their weapons and let Helen get away.